Cat Prescriptions and Medications

-Evolution has made cats very adept at hiding pain and illness, which makes it difficult to detect early signs of disease.
+Evolution has made cats very adept at hiding pain and illness.
+This makes it difficult to detect early signs of disease.
 Subtle changes in behavior and activity are often the first sign that something is wrong.
 When an Animal Clinic of Billings veterinarian diagnoses a cat with an illness or injury, the patient may need prescription medication.

-Anyone who has ever tried to medicate a cat knows how much of a challenge it can be when the patient is not interested in cooperating.
+Anyone who has ever tried to medicate a cat knows how much of a challenge it can be.
+Unfortunately, the patient is often not interested in cooperating.

 The Animal Clinic of Billings staff is here to teach you how to successfully medicate your furry friend without stress, drama, or painful scratches.
 We have amassed quite a few tricks and tips for even the most resistant feline.
 If you have questions on how to medicate your cat, please contact us on our website, or call 406-252-9499 to schedule an appointment with one of our veterinarians.